 CREW Charlotte's mission is to influence the success of the commercial real estate industry by advancing the achievements of its members.
-CREW Charlotte implements this by providing a mentor program.
-This 18 month mentor program aims to support aspiring CREW members as well as experts in the industry wanting to give back.
+CREW Charlotte helps implement this by providing a mentor program.
+This 12 month mentor program aims to support aspiring CREW members and sponsors as well as experts in the industry wanting to give back.

 The model is basic - pairing both a mentee and seasoned real estate professional's unique capabilities, goals, and strengths with one another.
-CREW members are eligible for both mentor and mentee opportunities.
-In addition, the Mentor Program will recruit targeted non-CREW member leaders to mentor CREW member mentees seeking advancement.
+CREW members and sponsors are eligible for both mentor and mentee opportunities.
+CREW Charlotte will assign a CREW member, called a Mentor Champion, to support each relationship's progress and success by being a resource.

 Who can apply?

 As a CREW member or sponsor, you can apply to become a mentor or a mentee.
 To participate as a mentee, you must be an active CREW member or sponsor and have been in a commercial real estate field for at least two years.
 Non-CREW members can serve as mentors to allow maximum pairing of unique mentee needs.

 What is the time commitment?

 The Mentor Program requires a time commitment of 12 months.
 During this time period, the mentor and mentee will set up a mutually agreed upon communication timeline.
 This timeline is a requirement that the pairing speak at least once per month, with six of these engagements being in person.

 What will I have to guide me through the process?